Romeo & Juliet: Sealed with a Kiss: Theatrical release

-Nibbelink tried to sell the film to 800 people, and it was picked up by distributors MarVista Entertainment for release in foreign territories and Indican Pictures for a domestic release.

-A preview of the film was screened at Sony Pictures Entertainment in Los Angeles, California on November 17, 2004, and the movie was later showcased at the 2005 Asia Television Forum in Singapore.
+Nibbelink tried to sell the film to 800 people, and was picked up by distributors MarVista Entertainment for release in foreign territories and Indican Pictures for a domestic release.
+A preview of the film was screened at Sony Pictures Entertainment in Los Angeles, California on November 17, 2004, and the film was later showcased at the 2005 Asia Television Forum in Singapore.
 It was released as Fofita, una foquita la mar de salada to 32 theaters in Madrid and Seville on June 23, 2006.

-Sealed with a Kiss was rated "G" by the Motion Picture Association of America.
 The film had a domestic total of $463,002 in its 34-week (238-day) box office run.
 On opening weekend in 2006, the film, which debuted in Los Angeles, California, grossed $80,938, with an average of $4,220.
 That same week, it grossed a total $109,720.
 The film closed its box office run on July 19, 2007, having grossed just $895 that same week.
 Despite being a minor box office bomb, as of June 2013, the film is the third most profitable film released by Indican Pictures.

 Home media

 The film was released to DVD on June 12, 2007.
 Animatedviews.com's Ben Simon, in his review of the DVD, gave it an overall 7 out of 10, praising the large bonus content for a low-budget film, but criticizing the glitchy sound and audio of the feature.
 A giveaway was previously held in 2005 by Abbey Home Media and Courier Kids, and the prize was a DVD copy of the film and a toy seal.
 Ten copies were given.
-Reissuing this movie on DVD and a Blu-ray release of it have yet to be scheduled.
+Reissuing this film on DVD and a Blu-ray release of it have yet to be scheduled.

 Online streaming

-This adaptation was available to stream on Netflix, but is eventually taken down in 2016.
+The film was available to stream on Netflix, but is eventually taken down in 2016.
 It was also available to purchase on iTunes and Amazon Prime, but removed from the sites in 2018.
 As of today, Lionsgate holds the film's streaming rights via their purchase of Starz in 2016.